tvarit-foggy/tvarit-hackathon/README.md

 ## TODO
-* Create a consumer with the said topic from the KAFKA
+* Create a consumer with the said topic from the KAFKA (EC2 instance)
 * The consumer should poll every 5 seconds for the batch processing
 * Process the data and move it to the Elastic Serach
-* Setu Kibana to show following graphs
+* Setup Kibana to show following graphs
   * Success vs Failure
   * Faliures
   * Set alerts for failure